marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 ## Enhanced navigation

-Whenever you normally navigate on a new server-side rendered page, the entire DOM is replaced, and the window is redrawn.
+Whenever you normally navigate tn a new server-side rendered page, the entire DOM is replaced, and the window is redrawn.
 This sometimes causes flickers that affect the user experience even if the browser tries to mitigate it.

 Blazor has got a trick: